GavinB2000/MyPrograms/README.md

 used at George Mason) the program just adds 1 to a five-digit 00000 number, so each student has a unique G number. </body>

 <h3><b>Banking Program</b></h3>
-<body> Before I took IT 209, I took a Python programming class at Northern Virginia Community College.
+<body> Before I took my object oriented programming class, I took a Python programming class at NVCC.
 I made this program to
 touch up on my prior skills and to incorporate the skills I learned in the class.
 The program asks for a username that is five characters long or returns an error if the username isn't long enough or too long.
 It then asks for a password greater than eight characters long and does the same thing.
 Lastly, it asks for an initial deposit, which must be greater than $0.